prikhi/sysadmintools/docs/source/vm_cluster/maintenance.rst

 Adding / Replacing Storage Drives
 ==================================

+When a storage node's OS drive fails, you need to replace the drive, create a new 1 volume RAID array using the Adapatec Configuration boot utility.

-When a storage drive fails, you will need to shutdown the node, swap the drive out, & initialize the new drive:
+When a storage drive fails, you will need to shutdown the node, swap the drive out, & initialize the new JBOD drive:

 * Run ``sudo poweroff`` on the storage node to shut it off.
 * Swap out the HDD with a replacement drive.
 We use 3TB SAS drives.